 Why No Coffee?

 I’m not anti-coffee at all and there are many health benefits attributed to coffee.
-At times, I find it is better not to consume coffee and a small percentage of people won’t tolerate it at all.
+However, at times I find it is better not to consume coffee and a small percentage of people won’t tolerate it at all.

 I avoid coffee on the autoimmune reset because coffee is technically a seed, not a bean.
 As Sarah Ballantyne explains: